Skip to content

 Although state lockdowns have served governors well as a heavy-handed show of force, the policies are a patent neglect of the many nuances inherent in human action.
 They have led to a host of unintended consequences, including the emergence of a new health crisis—a dangerously sharp rise in mental illness.
 Though states are gradually wading out of lockdown, the damage…

-• Cooking, Food, and Beverage, Everyday Household Dangers, Health Politics
+• Food & Beverage, Health Politics

 Most Americans drink fluoridated water.
 Is that a good thing?